cathal-t/data-analysis-strand-research/README.md

 # data-analysis-strand-research

-Hair-mechanics analysis & visualisation toolkit for Dia-Stron experiments.
+Data visualization and analysis toolkit for Dia-Stron tensile experiments.
 The package ingests exported dimensional and tensile `.txt` files, cleans slot metadata, computes summary metrics, and writes Excel/HTML reports.
 A Dash front-end mirrors the notebook workflow for interactive exploration.